sneeuwballen/zipperposition/README.md

 ## Short summary

-Zipperposition is intended to be a superposition prover for full first order logic, plus some extensions (datatypes, recursive functions, arithmetic).
+Zipperposition is intended to be a superposition prover for full first order logic, plus some extensions
+(datatypes, recursive functions, arithmetic, lambda-free higher order).
 The accent is on flexibility, modularity and simplicity rather than performance, to allow quick experimenting on automated theorem proving.
 It generates TSTP traces or graphviz files for nice graphical display.